sathariels/sathariels.github.io/_projects/2_project.md

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/Fourth.jpeg.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/Connection.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Above is a view of uploading various animations as part of my work.
+    Above showcases how i have linked our social media to our webstie as well as how i have used a loop in order to count how many articles we have.
 </div>

-This project was so important to me as I got an opportunity to implement my learnings , be creative,work with experienced professionals who mentored me along the way,learn new Computer Science concepts,receive and incorporate feedback, and solve real world business problems.
+Working on the website and being with One Suryan has taught me alot.
+I have learned a lot about web development, social justice, and South Asian culture.
+I have also improved my skills in leadership, communication, and collaboration.
+I am grateful for the opportunity to contribute to the organization and to the community.
+I hope that the website I created will inspire and inform others about the issues and opportunities that South Asians face around the world.